-Applications should be made early in the year prior to the year of the appointment, preferably no later than 31 May.
-However, closing dates may vary for each judge.
+Applications should be made early in the year prior to the year of the appointment.
 You should contact the associate of the judge or judges to whom you wish to apply in order to confirm whether a closing date has been set and/or whether the judge is currently accepting applications.

 Interviews are usually conducted in June and July, with the successful applicant commencing work in late January or early February the following year.

 Positions as tipstaves or researchers are highly competitive.
 Suitable candidates should have completed, or be in the course of completing, all the requirements for a degree in law.
 The successful candidate would usually have an excellent academic record, with an interest in environmental, administrative and/or criminal law.
 Applicants are expected to display the following skills and attributes:

 Tipstaves are expected to possess highly developed communication and interpersonal skills, proficiency in the use of IT, be professional and be able to display tact, confidentiality and confidence in their interactions with court users, practitioners, the judiciary and other court staff.

 If you wish to apply for a tipstaff or researcher position, please include in your application a covering letter, curriculum vitae, a current academic record and contact details of at least two referees.

 current associate of the judge or judges to whom you wish to apply.